 The oldest cobblestone church in North America is now a museum in Orleans County.
-The church is an anchor attraction within the Cobblestone Historic District in the town of Childs
+The Cobblestone Universalist Church is an anchor attraction within the Cobblestone Historic District in the town of Childs.

 by Chris Clemens